Table of Contents

-BHU-South Campus offers Bachelor of Vocation in Hospitality and Tourism Management which is an undergraduate vocational course.
-This course has two specific domain, one is hospitality and another is tourism.
-In this article, we are going to discuss about all the important details like fees Structure, duration of course, eligibility, etc related to B.Voc in HTM.
+BHU-South Campus offers a Bachelor of Vocation in Hospitality and Tourism Management which is an undergraduate vocational course.
+This course has two specific domains, one is hospitality and another is tourism.
+In this article, we are going to discuss all the important details like fees Structure, duration, of course, eligibility, etc related to B.Voc in HTM.

 Nowadays, tourism industries are benefiting the desiring ones to acknowledge them about the particular area and help them to make their journey easy and exciting.